francescogerardomarra/its/modulo26/3_filters.md

     - **Example Use Case**: Imagine a filter that logs request details for monitoring purposes.
 Without `OncePerRequestFilter`, this logging could be duplicated if the request is forwarded to several resources (like different servlets or views).
 By using `OncePerRequestFilter`, the logging will happen only once for the entire request, regardless of how many forwards or dispatches occur.

 2. **`GenericFilterBean`**:
-    - This is a Spring-specific class that implements the `jakarta.servlet.Filter` interface and offers more Spring-friendly features, such as dependency injection.
+    - This is a Spring-specific class that implements the `jakarta.servlet.Filter` interface and offers more Spring-friendly features.
-    - It allows you to easily integrate Spring beans into your filter, which is helpful for service or repository injections.

 #### Registration Methods
-In Spring Boot, filters can be defined by either implementing the `jakarta.servlet.Filter` interface or by extending a superclass like `OncePerRequestFilter`.
-After defining the filter, you need to register it to make it part of the Spring Boot application context.
+After defining and chaining a filter, you need to register it to make it part of the Spring Boot application context.
 Depending on how you define and register the filter, the filter may or may not be a Spring Bean.
 Below are the main methodologies for filter registration:

 1. **Registering a Filter as a Bean in a `@Configuration` Class**:
     - **Filter Definition**: The filter is defined as a standard class, often implementing the `jakarta.servlet.Filter` interface or extending `OncePerRequestFilter`.
 It is not necessarily a Spring Bean at this point.